Chapter 1: Odor and the Science of Olfaction

 The reality is that many odor remediation experts frequently utilize pump sprayers or trigger sprayers when it comes to taking on an odor elimination project.
 These types of sprayers provide the ability to apply odor remediation chemicals directly to the affected spot or area.

-Misters are what fairly can be considered a more complex types of sprayers.
-Misters operate by breaking down a water-based liquid compound.
-When this process completes, misters in turn emit a fine mist.
+Misters are what fairly can be considered more complex types of sprayers.
+Misters operates by breaking down a water-based liquid compound.
+When this process completes, misters, in turn, emit a fine mist.
 The mist encompasses particles ranging in size from 20 to 7 microns.
 Misters prove efficient at addressing odors in carpeting.

 Misters prove effective at addressing odor issues arising from under carpeting.
 In addition, misters are effective at remediating odors associated with water damage as well as pet odors, including cat and dog urine.